-Assessors often present de-identified confidential information obtained from 3rd parties in assessment appeal proceedings (an example is attached hereto).
+Assessors often present de-identified confidential information obtained from 3rd parties in assessment appeal proceedings.
 This practice does not relieve assessors of their obligations to maintain the privacy of such information.
 In addition, the practice has the following negative impacts: